Workshops

 • KU faculty, staff, and student organizations can request workshops.
 Workshops should be for a group of students.
 If you are a student and would like to have a one-on-one conversation about one of these topics, schedule a writing consultation instead.

 • Workshops can be scheduled during our regular consulting hours throughout the semester.
 We do our best to accommodate every request’s preferred date/time preferences; however, we will contact you if we’re unable to accommodate the requested time.
-If you want to request a workshop outside of our regular hours, please contact the Writing Center at writing@ku.edu.
+If you want to request a workshop outside of our regular hours, please contact the Writing & Learning Center at writing@ku.edu.

 • Workshops must be requested at least two weeks in advance.